fpodschwadek/docker-voyant/README.md

 One way of avoiding this is running software as [Docker](https://www.docker.com/) applications.

-A dockerised version of VoyantServer might be useful for researchers, teachers, and students who want to use a local version with few to none side effects and dependencies.
+A dockerised version of Voyant Server might be useful for researchers, teachers, and students who want to use a local version with few to none side effects and dependencies.

 ## How to Turn This Thing On?